Nordic Mythology – The World Tree

 There is a deeply-laid plan in the universe, a close union between spirit and matter.
 There is no such thing as independent life or action.
 The ends of the threads wherewith our life is woven lie deeply hid in the abyss of the beginning.

-The mortal individual was merely a leaf, who imagines themselves to be something, but is in fact only a bud that unfolds itself and falls from the tree of the universe.
+For the Ancient Nordic peoples, the mortal individual was merely a leaf, who imagines themselves to be something, but is in fact only a bud that unfolds itself and falls from the tree of the universe.
 The struggle between absolute necessity and free-will was an unsolved riddle in Nordic Mythology and still puzzles many today…

 Download the Handout for this class: